VU-Civic/hardware/README.md

 This repository contains hardware design files for the CivicAlert sensor device.
 The design was created using [KiCad](https://www.kicad.org/download) and requires v9.0.0 or later to open and edit.

+The CivicAlert gunshot sensor is a self-contained PCB which utilizes four audio channels, a digital compass and IMU, GNSS satellite data, and a state-of-the-art AI-based classification model to detect gunshots in its vicinity.
+Relevant event information and evidential audio clips can be transferred to a cloud server for futher processing using a dedicated cellular-based Internet of Things (IoT) network.

 ## Getting Started